gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ```
 ## Types

-Here is a proposal of syntax for types in Egg:
+Here is a proposal of syntax for introducing types in Egg:

 ```ruby
 do(